 - a group of an Extension and a Type II variation will follow the timetable of the Extension.

-Upon finalisation of the review of the grouped variations, the Agency will issue an Opinion/Notification reflecting the final outcome of the procedure and in accordance with the 'highest' remaining approvable variation in the group.
-Such Opinion/Notification will therefore also list any variations which are not considered approvable, unless these have been withdrawn from the group by the holder during the procedure.
+Upon finalisation of the review of the grouped variations, the Agency will issue an opinion or notification reflecting the final outcome of the procedure and in accordance with the ‘highest’ remaining approvable variation in the group.
+Such opinion or notification will therefore also list any variations which are not considered approvable, unless these have been withdrawn from the group by the MAH during the procedure.

 - Extension + Type II --> Extension evaluation procedure.
 Extension receives a negative assessment outcome (e.g. quality issues); Type II (e.g. new indication) is however positive.